-Numerical results have been presented for the tripartite case, $k$=3.
+Numerical results have been presented mainly for the tripartite case, $k$=3.
 When the initial frequencies of all oscillators are identical, then for sufficiently large coupling, the ensemble of phase oscillators synchronize in phase in a manner similar to that observed in the Kuramoto model.
-In addition, there is a stable splay cluster solution: each partition is in perfect synchrony, but between partitions there is a phase shift of $2\pi/k$; this generalizes the stable antiphase synchronization state observed n the bipartite system of delay-coupled limit cycle oscillators \cite{atay2015}.
+In addition there is the stable splay cluster solution where each partition is in perfect synchrony, but between partitions there is a phase shift of $2\pi/k$ as seen in delay-coupled limit cycle oscillators \cite{atay2015} for the case of $k$=2.
 Other phase locked solutions are also observed, but these are dependent on the parameters as well as the number of partitions of the system.
 A generalised stability criteria for the phase-locked solutions for the case of $k>2$ is given, extending the results for the bipartite network.
-One of the striking features of such systems is the existence of the large number of coexisting stable states, namely multistability.
-We provide estimates of the number of coexisting states and confirm via numerical computations that these increase linearly with $\tau$, and sigmoidally as a function of $\epsilon$.
+One of the striking features of such systems is the existence of a large number of coexisting stable states; this number grows linearly with the time delay and varies sigmoidally with the coupling strength.

 It has also been possible to obtain a low-dimensional representation of the extended system through the use of the Ott-Antonsen ansatz \cite{OA_1, OA_3}.
-In the order parameter formulation of the system and with an unimodal distribution with finite width in the the intrinsic frequency, the multipartite system can be reduced to a single evolution equation when the nodes have identical degrees.
-Under this condition, we have shown that the evolution equation, given in terms of the coefficients of main ansatz, evolves asymptotically to a single manifold where the system is partially synchronised.
+In the order parameter formulation of the system and for a unimodal distribution of frequencies, the multipartite system is described by a single evolution equation in the case when the nodes have identical degrees.
+Under this restriction, we show that the dynamical equation describes the asymptotic evolution of the system onto a manifold on which the system is partially synchronised.